DivergentClouds/riw-16/README.md

 - Mixed Program/Data
 - 16 Registers
 - 2^16 words of memory
-  - Top 5 Words are used for memory-mapped I/O
+  - Top 6 Words are used for memory-mapped I/O
     - Address -1 is char-out
     - Address -2 is char-in
     - Address -3 is storage-io
       - Read from address for input, write for output
     - Address -4 is the MSW of storage-address
     - Address -5 is the LSW of storage-address
+    - Address -6 halts the machine when accessed
   - Program is loaded in at address 0
     - Program Counter starts at 0
 - 2^20 words of addressable storage (not implimented)